Skip to content

 9 am: Paperwork and details

-10-11 am: Hike to basecamp, which will take 4-5 hours.
+10-11 am: Hike to base camp, which will take 4-5 hours.
 Once you arrive, you’ll relax, eat dinner, and settle in for a few hours of sleep.

-2 am: Wake for a snack and start hiking to Low’s peak.
+2 am: Wake for a snack and start hiking to Low’s Peak.

 7 am: See the sunrise and begin the descent back to base camp for a late breakfast and check out.
 Trek down the rest of the way to the Kinabalu Park headquarters, where a buffet lunch is waiting for you.